 As your personal vulnerability barometer increases so too does your fight or flight response (your amygdala) respond with commensurate intensity.
 That’s its job – to protect you.
-Think of your fight or flight response as a little caveman guarding all incoming information with the ferocity of a well intentioned, if not intellectual, gremlin.
-As your vulnerabilities go up (lack of sleep, not working out, poor nutrition, too much alcohol, too many people, too many triggers), so too does the sensitivity of that fight or flight response, releasing adrenalin and cortisol into your body so you have the energy to outrun the buffalo when it senses danger.
-This is a life-saver when your physical being is in danger – but not so much when the trigger is your mother-in-law criticizing your child rearing skills, or the oven breaking down just as you’re rushing to get the turkey inside.
+Think of your fight or flight response as a little caveman guarding all incoming information with the ferocity of a well-intentioned, if not intellectual, gremlin.
+As your vulnerabilities go up (lack of sleep, not working out, poor nutrition, too much alcohol, too many triggers), so too does the sensitivity of that fight or flight response, releasing adrenalin and cortisol into your body so you have the energy to outrun the buffalo when it senses danger.
+This is a life-saver when your physical being is in danger – but not so much when the trigger is your mother-in-law criticizing your child rearing skills (over Zoom no less), or the oven breaking down just as you’re rushing to get the turkey inside.

 As our fight or flight response creeps up, so too does another part of the brain kick in to purge the excess energy created.
-The hypothalamus is the brain’s regulator, and it is here where urges are created so that you purge the excess adrenalin and cortisol (which act like high-octane jet fuel for your body), so you can get back to normal.
+The hypothalamus is the brain’s regulator, and it is here where urges are created.
+These urges allow you to purge the excess adrenalin and cortisol (which act like high-octane jet fuel for your body), so you can get back to normal.

 Fortunately, since we understand the science of urges and their purpose, we can also use that information to overcome impulse behavior that is presented by our brain as non-negotiable.